geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 9. In the **Add a domain** page, in the **Enter a domain you own** field, enter your domain name in the form of **XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name), and then select **Next**.

 10. In the **Verify domain** page, you must select a verification method to prove you own the domain.
 You can choose to verify using either a TXT record or a MX record.
-For this lab, we will use the **TXT record**, which is displayed by default.
+For this lab, you will use the **TXT record**.
+Since this option is displayed by default, proceed to the next step.

 11. To configure the domain later on in DNS Manager, you need to copy the **TXT value**.
-To do so, select the **Copy to clipboard** icon that appears to the right of **TXT value** (next to the **MS=msXXXXXXXX** value).
+To do so, select the **Copy to clipboard** icon that appears to the left of the **MS=msXXXXXXXX** value.
 In the dialog box that appears, select **Allow access**.  <br/>

     ‎**Important:** If you select **Verify** at this point, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
-Once you finish that, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.
+Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.

 12. You must now switch over to Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.

 13. In **Server Manager Dashboard,** select **Tools** in the top right corner of the window.
 In the drop-down menu, select **DNS**.
 This will open **DNS Manager**.

-14. In **DNS Manager**, in the **File Explorer** section in the left-hand column, expand **Forward Lookup Zones,** and then select the **XXYYZZa.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where XXYYZZa is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).
+14. In the **DNS Manager** window, in the **File Explorer** section in the left-hand column, expand **Forward Lookup Zones,** and then select the **XXYYZZa.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where XXYYZZa is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).

 15. Right-click on this **XXYYZZa.xxxCustomDomainxxx.xxx** zone, and in the menu that appears, select **Other New Records**.